-Note about fees: Many real estate investment platforms bury additional fees in their offering documents.
+Note about fees: Many real estate investment platforms bury additional costs in their offering documents.
 So a word of caution when considering investing and are concerned about the fees a platform lists.
-I will say the most transparent platform when it comes to fees for real estate investing is a company called Streitwise.
+The most transparent platform for fees for real estate investing is a company called Streitwise.

 Which Platform Is Better?

-Furthermore, all of Groundfloor’s investments are debt investments, which provide a higher degree of security when investing.
-Fundrise’s investments span the entire capital stack.
+Furthermore, all of Groundfloor’s investments are debt investments, which provide a higher degree of security when investing, while Fundrise’s investments span the entire capital stack.

 That said, it is clear why Groundfloor is superior to Fundrise in the real estate investing platform space.